Key Stage One - years 1 & 2

 Reading

-We begin in early years with phonics using the Little Wandle scheme.
-This progresses with the children, and is our scheme for teaching reading throughout key stage one.
+We begin in Early Years with phonics using the Little Wandle scheme.
+This progresses with the children, and is our scheme for teaching reading throughout Key Stage One.
 The phonics scheme helps to prepare our children for passing the government's phonics screening check.
-This takes place in June of year one.
+This takes place in June of Year One.

 Phonics - For parents | Letters and Sounds (littlewandlelettersandsounds.org.uk)